Free Online Tolerance Stack-Up Analysis Calculator

 What is Tolerance Stack-Up Analysis?

 Tolerance stack-up analysis is a fundamental process in mechanical design used to study the accumulation of variation in an assembly.
 Each component of a product has dimensional tolerances (a permitted variation in its size).
 This analysis calculates the combined effect of these tolerances to predict the final dimensional variation of the assembly, ensuring that parts fit together correctly and the product functions as intended.
+A tolerance stack-up analysis allows to assess the effect of geometrical errors before manufacturing.
+Consequently, any defects can be easily fixed at a very low cost and in a short time.

 Brief History